DavidRHB/iOSPortfolio/README.md

 ### SnowSeeker

 An app that lets users browse ski resorts around the world to help them find one suitable for their next holiday.
-Made specifically for iPadOS, by making use of the extra screen space to show 2 views at the same time.
+Made specifically for iPadOS by making use of the extra screen space to show 2 views at the same time.
 Also works on iOS.

 ### TimeTransformer